Salman Hashimikov

 Salman Alkhazurovich Hashimikov (Салман Алхазурович Хасимиков), also spelled Hasimikov or Khasimikov (4 May 1952 – 28 May 2025), was a Soviet heavyweight wrestler.
 A Chechen from Russia, he won two European and four World Championship gold medals in freestyle wrestling (1979, 1981, 1982, 1983).
 He had also won European and World gold as a Junior in 1970–71.
 After an unsuccessful business career, Salman spent five years as a professional wrestler in Japan at New Japan Pro-Wrestling (NJPW).
 There he won the IWGP Heavyweight Championship from Big Van Vader in May 1989.

-Professional wrestling career
+Career

+Salman achieved significant success in both amateur freestyle wrestling and professional wrestling.
+A four-time World Champion (1979, 1981, 1982, 1983) in international freestyle wrestling during the late 1970s and early 1980s.

 New Japan (1989–1990)

 After a long career as an amateur wrestler Hashimikov and Victor Zangiev travelled to Japan training for a professional wrestling career in the NJPW Dojo, specifically by NJPW founder Antonio Inoki.
 Hashimikov made his debut against his friend Zangiev on 22 February 1989, in a five-minute exhibition match that ended in a draw between the two former amateur world champions, then he defeated Hiro Saito.
 On 25 May of that year Hashimikov defeated Big Van Vader to become the first European to hold the IWGP Heavyweight Championship.
 His reign was short lived as he lost the championship in his first defense only 48 days later, to Riki Choshu.
 Hashimikov was the first actual Russian-born to win a professional wrestling title in the capitalist countries before the Cold War ended, at the time most "Russians" in North America and Japan were in fact characters played by either Russian descendants or wrestlers with no Russian connection.